Skip to content

 Task Entry Structure

-This guide covers everything you need to know about how TODOseq recognizes, parses, and manages tasks in your Obsidian vault.
+This guide covers how TODOseq recognizes, parses, and manages tasks in your Obsidian vault.

 Task Recognition Patterns